quixio/quix-docs/docs/connect/kafka-to-aws-waf.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS WAF using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS WAF

-The AWS WAF, or Amazon Web Services Web Application Firewall, is a powerful security tool designed to protect web applications running on the AWS platform.
-It allows users to create custom rules that filter out unwanted traffic, block common attack patterns, and protect against known security vulnerabilities.
-AWS WAF integrates seamlessly with other AWS services, providing a comprehensive security solution for businesses of all sizes.
-With its advanced features and real-time monitoring capabilities, AWS WAF is a vital component in safeguarding web applications from potential threats.
+AWS WAF (Web Application Firewall) is a cloud-based security service that helps protect web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
+It allows customers to define customizable web security rules that control which traffic can reach their web applications, which helps to block common attack patterns such as SQL injection and cross-site scripting.
+AWS WAF is fully integrated with AWS CloudFront and AWS Application Load Balancer, making it simple to deploy and manage security rules across all of your web applications running on AWS.

 ## Integrations